 HELP GIVE SANDRA A SECOND WIND

-Sandra is relocating to Durham to be closer to Duke as of June 7th, 2014.
-There she will wait for a set of lungs that are the perfect match to be transplanted.
+Sandra is currently living in Durham to be closer to Duke as of June 7th, 2014.
+In Durham she will wait for a set of lungs that are the perfect match to be transplanted.
+She has been working hard in her rehab program to stay healthy enough for transplant.
+She has made many lifelong friends at her program.
 We appreciate your support.
+Sandra was recently hospitilized with an infection in the lungs and a pneumothorax.
+She is such a fighter!!
+Thank you for your support!

 Born on July 4, 1960, Sandra was diagnosed with Alpha 1-Antitrypsin Deficiency and COPD.
 Doctors at University of North Carolina Health Care in Chapel Hill, North Carolina recommended a life-saving double lung transplant.
 An estimated $125,000. is being raised by Union County volunteers.
 Sandra and her family recently received some troubling news that Sandra's blood contains a high level of HLA antibodies.
 Due to these high levels Chapel Hill felt that Sandra's case should be turned over to a hospital with greater transplant experience with high level anitbody cases.
 After multiple "no's" from hospitals across the country Sandra and her family keep the faith and hope that one day Sandra will be able to breathe deeply and live a better life.
 We are currently working with Duke, trying to help Sandra and her high level of antibodies so they we can precede with a transplant.
 Keep praying that they can help!